 Oftentimes retailers hire people less comfortable out on the sales floor and more comfortable behind the wall of the counter, in particular Amiables.
 That’s why I refer to the counter as the castle.

-It is a safe place for them to stand, fortified to withstand the attack of customers.
+A castle is a safe place for these salespeople to stand, fortified to withstand the attack of customers.

-You want service?
-Come to the castle and we may lower the bridge to give you the answers, otherwise you’ll stand in the moat until we are ready for you.
+Do you want service?
+Come to the castle and we may lower the bridge to give you the answers, otherwise, you’ll stand in the moat until we are ready for you.

-Have you ever seen something in a store that looked interesting, then noticed the bored employees behind the counter looking bored and walked on?
+Have you ever seen something in a store that looked interesting, then noticed the employees behind the counter on their cellphones or looking bored and decided to walk on?
 I have.

 When a store is empty, it is much harder for that first person to walk in because they feel all eyes are on them.
 They are afraid of three things:

-- Being ignored and unable to find what they need.
+1. Being attacked by an overly aggressive greeter.
+2. Being ignored and unable to find what they need.
+3. Being judged.

-Timid employees will compound these fears by remaining behind the counter.
-Er, castle.
+Timid employees will compound these fears by remaining behind the castle.
+Er, counter.